codetalkio/patterns-serverless-rust-minimal/README.md

 ```

 ## 🚗 🚀 GitHub Actions (CI/CD)
-Using GitHub actions allows us to have an efficient CI/CD setup with minimal work.
+Using [GitHub actions](/actions) allows us to have an efficient CI/CD setup with minimal work.

-The CI will work seamlessly without any manual steps, but for the deployments to work, you will need to set up your GitHub secrets for the repository for the following variables:
+The CI will work seamlessly without any manual steps, but for deployments via [GitHub releases](/releases) to work, you will need to set up your GitHub secrets for the repository for the following variables:

 - **RELEASE_AWS_ACCESS_KEY_ID**
 - **RELEASE_AWS_SECRET_ACCESS_KEY**